rvmn/meteor-semantic-ui-less/README.md

 ##Semantic UI package for meteor using less

 ###What is this?
 This is a wrapper for Semantic UI for Meteor using less.
-It links to the official repo, so is always updated.
+It links to the official repo, so it's always updated to the latest fresh release.

 ###What is Semantic UI?
 Semantic is a set of specifications for sharing UI elements between developers.
 Semantic is also a UI library to make front end development simpler and easier to learn.